 Also, check out the SBB Homepage.
 It is crucial for planning your trips within Switzerland.
 On the page, you can search for not only SBB trains but also local buses, trams and ships.
 So you can enter the bus stop in front of your house and some tiny village in the alps and you will be shown connections in detail.

-The Halbtax cuts all the prices in halves.
-It is valid for a year on trains and on local buses, trams and ships and costs 175 CHF.
+The Halbtax reduces in general the normal prices to a half.
+It is valid for a year on trains and on local buses, trams and ships and costs 185 CHF.
 It might be already worth getting one if you are only here for a semester.
-For Example, if you visit Geneva, Berne and Basel once, it is already worth it.
+For example, if you visit Geneva, Berne and Basel once, it is already worth it.
 You can use it as well for Zurich's local transportation system.

 General Abonnement (GA)

 The General Abonnement is a travel card which allows you to travel on SBB trains and most other railways in Switzerland.
 The GA comes with an annual bill or a monthly bill.
 The minimum contract duration is 4 months in both cases.
-There are reduced prices for students up to 30 years old (2600 CHF with annual payment and 240 CHF with monthly payment).
+There are reduced prices for students up to 30 years old.
 It's probably only worth it if you plan to travel a lot.

 Day travel card